 Why would I need a Trust?

-A trust is a legal arrangement that allows you to transfer your assets to a trustee, who manages and distributes them to beneficiaries according to your instructions.
-Unlike a will, a trust takes effect immediately and can continue after your passing, providing ongoing control and protection for your assets.
-Trusts offer benefits such as privacy, avoidance of probate, and flexibility in asset management.
-They can be used for various purposes, including asset protection, tax planning, charitable giving, and ensuring the financial security of loved ones.
-Trusts provide a powerful tool for estate planning and wealth preservation.
+A trust is a legal arrangement that facilitates your estate planning by allowing you to transfer your assets to a trustee.
+This trustee then manages and distributes the assets to beneficiaries according to your instructions.
+Unlike a will, a trust takes effect immediately and can continue functioning after your passing, thus providing ongoing control and protection for your assets.
+Trusts offer several benefits, including privacy, avoidance of probate, and flexibility in asset management.
+They can serve various purposes, such as asset protection, tax planning, charitable giving, and ensuring the financial security of loved ones.
+When seeking legal advice on estate planning, trusts are a powerful tool for both wealth preservation and effective management of your estate.

-The choice of a lawyer is an important decision and should not be based solely upon advertisement.
-Every case is different and should be judged upon its own merits.
-The information you obtain on this site is not, nor is it intended to be, legal advice.
-You should consult an attorney for advice regarding your individual situation.
-Contacting Haymon Law Office or Glennetta Haymon, Esq. does not create an attorney–client relationship.
-Please do not send any confidential information to us until such time as an attorney–client relationship has been established.
+Choosing a lawyer is a significant decision, especially when it comes to matters like estate planning, and should not rely solely on advertisements.
+Each case, including those involving wills and trusts, is unique and should be evaluated on its own merits.
+The information found on this site is not intended to serve as legal advice.
+For personalized legal advice regarding your individual situation, it is essential to consult an attorney.
+Please note that contacting Haymon Law Office or Glennetta Haymon, Esq. does not establish an attorney-client relationship.
+We advise against sending any confidential information until an attorney-client relationship has been formally established.

 Find out more